-The Marshall Islands strongly expressed their commitment as regards abolition of the death penalty by voting in favor of the eight UN General Assembly for a moratorium on the use of the death penalty in 2007, 2008, 2010, 2012, 2014, 2016, 2018 and 2020.
-The country also co-sponsored all the resolutions until 2014.
+The Marshall Islands strongly expressed their commitment as regards abolition of the death penalty by voting in favor of the seven UNGA Resolutions for a moratorium on the use of the death penalty in 2007, 2008, 2010, 2012, 2014, 2016 and 2018.
+The country also co-sponsored all the resolutions, except in 2018.

-The Marshall Islands participated in the Universal Periodic Review of the 3rd cycle of the Human Rights Council in 2020 and accepted the recommendations to ratify the
+The Marshall Islands participated in the Universal Periodic Review of the Human Rights Council in 2010 and 2015 and accepted recommendations addressed by the

-Second Optional Protocol to the International Covenant on Civil and Political Rights, aiming at the abolition of the death penalty.
-The Human Rights Council, of which the Marshall Islands are currently a member, would inevitably commend the Marshall Islands if they ratified the Protocol before its next review.
+Human Rights Council in favour of the ratification of the Protocol.
+The country will participate in the Universal Periodic Review on November 2020.
+The Human Rights Council, of which the Marshall Islands are currently a member, would inevitably commend the Marshall Islands if they ratified the Protocol.